 - To produce graduates who have the technical expertise and the keen understanding of the business environment needed to succeed in entrepreneurial activities

-This program seeks individuals with a solid undergraduate record, irrespective of major, who have a strong desire to pursue a successful career in business.
+This program seeks individuals with a solid undergraduate record who have a strong desire to pursue success in entrepreneurial endeavors.
+Applicants from any undergraduate major will be considered, though students with a background in engineering, business, or science are likely to be better prepared for the program.
+Graduates will have a distinct advantage having acquired both technical expertise and business acumen through the program's unique combined perspective.
 Applicants with one or more years of experience in engineering or business are encouraged to apply.
-Requirements are:
+Requirements for regular admission are:

-- Submit graduate application form (http://www.wright.edu/gradschool/) and application fee
+Submit graduate application form and application fee: https://www.wright.edu/graduate-school/admissions/apply-now

-- International students must have a TOEFL score of at least 550/213 or an IELTS score of at least six.
+International students must have a TOEFL score of at least 550/213 or an IELTS score of at least 6.

 Program admission decisions are based on complete application information including overall academic performance and standardized